Shortest paths in one-counter systems: Challenges and techniques

 By performing this operation (we call it \emph{normalization}) on all high arcs, we make them {\em{normal}}.
 After this, we apply an involved amortization scheme to show that the total length of normal arcs is at most quadratic in $n$.
 This requires very delicate arguments for bounding (\textit{i}) the total length of the caps and (\textit{ii}) the total length of the pumped cycles $\sigma^+$ and $\sigma^-$ throughout all the normal arcs.
 In particular, for this part of the proof to work we need to assert a number of technical properties of normal arcs; we ensure that these properties hold when we perform the normalization.
 Most importantly, whenever for two arcs the corresponding cycles $\sigma^+$ (or $\sigma^-$) lie in the same strongly connected component of the system (looking at the graph induced only by non-zero transitions), we stipulate that in both arcs $\sigma^+$ (or $\sigma^-$) actually refer to the same cycle.
 The final amortization is based on the analysis of pairs of strongly connected components to which $\sigma^+$ and $\sigma^-$ belong, for all normal arcs.

+The way our proof modifies individual arcs extends the construction found in Del\'eage and Pierre~\cite{DP86}.
+In contrast to their work, our treatment of automata with zero tests requires a global argument, and for that a more refined modification of arcs and sophisticated global analysis seem necessary.
 At least as of now, arguments of this flavor (inspired by \emph{amortized analysis} reasoning) are not typical for formal language theory and are more characteristic of the body of work on algorithms and data structures; see, e.g.,~\cite{Kozen-DAA,CormenLR-book}.